 Back in November 2017, a Brazilian State Agreement (Convênio ICMS 106/2017) revealed plans to tax digital services – e.g. games, streaming services, music and image downloads, etc — via the State tax mechanism (ICMS).

 However, by March 2018, these plans were put on hold after a favourable ruling for the Brazilian Association of Information and Communication Technology Companies (Brasscom).
 This association had filed a petition against the imposition of ICMS on software downloads and streaming.
 They won a preliminary injunction to suspend the effects of the ICMS Decree that proposed to impose ICMS on the purchase of software via download or streaming.

-Back in June 2018 Minister Larrain had revealed his government's plans.
-“We are looking at other ways to apply tax, perhaps charge a transaction fee,” Minister Larrain is quoted by Reuters.
+Chile has been reviewing its legislation relating to cross-border digital sales for some time.
+Back in June 2018, Chile’s then Finance Minister Felipe Larraín Bascuñán revealed his government's plans.
+“We are looking at other ways to apply tax, perhaps charge a transaction fee,” Larraín Bascuñán was quoted by Reuters.
 “Initial estimates suggest that collecting taxes from the digital economy and digital commerce could bring in several hundred million dollars.”

 In July 2018 Colombia published a law confirming the liability for foreign suppliers to register, collect, and remit VAT at 19% for sales to individuals in Colombia.

 An important point to note is that if a foreign supplier does not register, collect, and remit VAT to the Colombian tax authority (DIAN), the government could instruct the Colombian bank card issuers to withhold the tax that is due.
 More here.